sitegeist/translatelabels/Readme.md

 ## Supported TYPO3 Versions

 * Version 1.x of this extension supports TYPO3 9.5.
-* Version 2.x of this extension supports TYPO3 10.1.
+* Version 2.x of this extension supports TYPO3 10.1 and 11.5.

 ## How to install